 When I turned 21 years old, I achieved my life-long goal of becoming a police officer after I was appointed as a trooper with the Delaware State Police.
 While working as a patrol trooper, I received numerous awards, including being recognized as Co-Trooper of the Year.
 Prior to engaging in the promotional and leadership track, I also held assignments within the Criminal Investigative Unit (CIU) and as a member of the Special Operations Response Team.
 Upon being promoted to the rank of sergeant, I was assigned to the United States Drug Enforcement Administration, as a full-time Task Force Officer.
 As a patrol lieutenant, I had the opportunity to develop strong partnerships with retail merchants and created the first Delaware State Police Retail Theft Unit.
 As a CIU lieutenant, I was selected to assist with a major reorganization plan to consolidate all criminal investigative units for New Castle County under one command.
 As a captain and Troop Commander, I spearheaded a collaborative effort to address citizen concerns about declining quality of life issues in the troop area, caused by drug abuse.
 In addition, I had the honor of serving as the Division’s primary liaison to the United States Secret Service for all of Vice President Biden’s motorcades within the state.

 One of the things that I enjoy most at this point in my career is association work to enhance the law enforcement profession.
 I currently serve the IACP as North Atlantic regional vice chair for the University and College Police Section, as well as an appointed member of the firearms committee.
-I also serve the International Association of Campus Law Enforcement Administrators (IACLEA) as president-elect and the Delaware Police Chief’s Council (DPCC) as chairman.
-In my role as chairman for the DPCC, I have been actively involved in police reform issues, and I am currently working to develop a state-wide body-worn camera program and video evidence repository.
+I also serve the International Association of Campus Law Enforcement Administrators (IACLEA) as immediate past president and the Delaware Association of Chiefs of Police (DAPC) as chairman.
+In my role as chairman for the DAPC, I have been actively involved in police reform issues, and I am currently working to develop a state-wide body-worn camera program and video evidence repository.

 I understand the significance of selecting the right leader for this critically important position and the magnitude of what is at stake.
 I possess a unique combination of experience, knowledge, and a collaborative mindset that will be beneficial considering the diverse needs of our membership.